AbdurazaaqMohammed/userscripts/README.md

 Automatically selects remote URL upload, ticks the TOS box, focuses the input area and allows uploading by pressing Enter on file hosting sites often used on Mobilism

 ##  [Remove file name from Apkadmin URLs](https://github.com/AbdurazaaqMohammed/userscripts/raw/main/remove-apkadmin-file-name.user.js)
  Removes unnecessary file name from Apkadmin URLs.
-This should be applicable to other websites too.
+This should be applicable to other websites that use the same format (https:// website name/file code/ file name).

 ## [Format Play Store app info for Mobilism](https://github.com/AbdurazaaqMohammed/userscripts/raw/main/format-playstore-info-for-mobilism.user.js)
 Copy information of apps from Play Store and format it to post on Mobilism